pwndoc/pwndoc/README.md

 ```
 Application is accessible through https://localhost:8443

+**When using Firefox, a certificate exception must be added for the backend.
+For that go to https://localhost:4242/api/users/init**

 For developpment purposes, specific docker-compose file can be used in each folder (backend/frontend).

 # Features

-## Custom datas
+## Custom data

-It's possible to customize some datas to be shared between users:
+It's possible to customize some data to be shared between users:
 - Companies
 - Clients
 - Languages (for vulnerabilities and audits)